 Many companies can find property becomes a millstone around their neck, an expert has warned.

-Mary Currie-Smith, director of the Cambridge office of corporate recovery practice Begbies Traynor, told a gathering of professionals held at the firm’s premises that it was vital to get the property equation right She said: “All too often companies are caught in the property trap.
+Louise Baxter, director of the Cambridge office of corporate recovery practice Begbies Traynor, told a gathering of professionals held at the firm’s premises that it was vital to get the property equation right She said: “All too often companies are caught in the property trap.
 “Perhaps they go for prestige premises they really can’t afford or opt for a pricey location they don’t need to be in.

 “We in corporate recovery often find ourselves picking up the pieces from such poor decision-making.
 Companies need to be as professional about their property needs as they are about the rest of their business.”
 Guest speaker Emma Morton, Associate Director of international property consultants, Savills, said property was normally the second largest cost to any business, yet often over looked.
 Rationalisation could be key to business success.